-Sue Livingston began her working life in scientific research working in both the public and private sectors in the area of molecular biology.
+Sue Livingston worked for 15 years in scientific research in the field of molecular biology.
 At the same time, she started practising yoga and has enjoyed it now for 30 years.
 The increase in mental clarity, the power of concentration and the “feel good” factor were happy discoveries beyond the physical bonuses that yoga provides.

 As a mother Sue relied upon the dual benefit of energy and calmness that flowed from yoga.
 In times of challenge, the comfort and equanimity that yoga offers sealed the case for it being a wonderful gift.